Béarnese dialect: Name

 The word Béarnese comes from the endonym bearnés or biarnés.
 The term derives directly from the people of Venarni, or Benearni, who gave their name to Béarn.
 The city of the Venarni, Beneharnum, was included in Novempopulania at the beginning of the 5th century.
-The origin of the name of the Béarnese has several hypothesis, one of which evokes a relationship with the Basque word behera which means "below".
+The origin of the name of the Béarnese has several hypotheses, one of which evokes a relationship with the Basque word behera which means "below".
 Although used from the middle of the 13th century in the administration of the principality, the use of Béarnese did not benefit from a "mystique" of the language, as in the kingdom of France.
 The linguistic conscience is not affirmed, the language never being named in the writings.
 The term "Béarnese" appears for the first time in the French language, but it is not used in the French language.
 The term Béarnese appears for the first time in the writings in a document of March 1, 1533, the States of Béarn refuse to examine texts written in French, and require their translation into Béarnes.
 In 1556, Jeanne d'Albret also gave reason to the States which claimed the exclusive use of bearnes for any pleading and writing of justice.
 Arnaud de Salette is considered to be the first writer to claim a writing in rima bernesa in his translation of the Genevan Psalter, composed between 1568 and 1571 and published in 1583 in Orthez.

 The use of the name "Béarnese" continued in the following centuries, as with Jean-Henri Fondeville in his eglogues of the end of the seventeenth century, who expresses: "En frances, en biarnes, chens nat mout de latii."
 In the late nineteenth century, the use of the word "Béarnese" to designate the language of Béarn was gradually replaced by the word patois, with its pejorative aspect.
 This movement is common to the whole of France.
 The use of the term patois declined from the 1980s onwards, with the revival of regional languages.
 At the same time, the use of the name "Occitan" increased with the rise of Occitanism.
 During the sociolinguistic survey commissioned by the Conseil départemental des Pyrénées-Atlantiques in 2018, the people of Béarn were asked about the name they gave to their regional language.
-The term "Béarnese" obtained between 62% and 70% of the votes depending on the intercommunity concerned, compared to 19% to 31% for the term "patois", 8% to 14% for "Occitan" and a maximum of 3% for "Gascon".
+The term "Béarnese" obtained between 62 per cent and 70 per cent of the votes depending on the intercommunity concerned, compared to 19% to 31% for the term "patois", 8 to 14 per cent for "Occitan" and a maximum of 3 per cent for "Gascon".

 The expression "Béarnese language" was used as early as Arnaud de Salette in the 16th century, "la lengoa bernesa", and this use is not based on a scientific observation, but on an identity approach, in a context of rising Béarn nationalism.
 The expression langue béarnaise continues to be regularly used thereafter, a use that is now historical, but still not scientific.